AramZS/aramzs.xyz/src/content/essays/2024-06-08-the-internet-is-a-series-of-webs.md

 > When I envision the web, I picture an infinite expanse of empty space that stretches as far as the eye can see.
 It's full of fertile soil, but no seeds have taken root.
 That is, except for about an acre of it.
   -  Molly White, [[We can have a different web]]

 The future of the internet seems up in the air.
-It is being consumed by rotting behemoths.
-What we have now is part of our every-day life, our politics, our society, our communities and our friendships; but all of those are at risk, in part because the ways we communicate are under attack but also because the changes to the open web are inextricable from the other ways our world is in crisis.
+Consumed by rotting behemoths.
+What we have now is failing, but it is also part of our every-day life, our politics, our society, our communities and our friendships.
+All of those are at risk, in part because the ways we communicate are under attack.
+Also because the changes to the open web are inextricable from the other ways our world is in crisis.

-These things are connected.
-As we face down an endless series of political, social, and medical disasters on a melting planet there is no doubt that the internet is deeply integrated into everything that is going both right and wrong.
-So our solutions must be holistic.
+As we face down a seemingly endless series of political, social, and medical disasters on a melting planet there is no doubt that the internet is deeply integrated into everything that is going both right and wrong.
+Our way to a better web can't be purely technical.

 Today, at the moment, [we are actively discussing how to build a future for our shared global telecommunications network](https://aramzs.xyz/lists/a-future-for-the-web/).
 This is very good.
 We need this discussion.
 We also need to acknowledge that the wide open platform for infinite data, innovation and communication isn't a shelter from the disaster, it *is* at the heart of everything we do.
 The day we could go back from that, even if we wanted to, is long gone.
 That means [rewilding the web](https://www.noemamag.com/we-need-to-rewild-the-internet/) isn't **just** a matter of a better internet.
 It's the matter of being part of the making of a better world.

 With the problem so large, how do we approach a solution?
 If we want to plant a forest how do we grow the ground cover?

 De-abstract the internet.
 The internet seems big, huge, infinite.
 What is it really?
 It's wires, and waves (and occasionally, joking aside, [pipes](https://www.windsystemsmag.com/the-latest-advancements-in-submarine-cables-protection/)) all put to the purpose of connecting people to each other.

 The internet then is the series of connections between people, at a huge scale.
-Not everyone is connected to each other, but if you're on the internet, you're connecting to *someone*.
-So it isn't so much a world wide web, it is world wide **webs**.
+Not everyone is connected to everyone, but if you're on the internet, you're connecting to *someone*.
+So it isn't so much a world wide web as it is world wide **webs**.

-The future core of the internet, if it is going to be [humane](https://humanewebmanifesto.com/) and if we are going to be able to use it to do the essential work of surviving this century, is a series of linked routes that stick us all together and support our communities.
+The future core of a internet [humane](https://humanewebmanifesto.com/) internet,  if we are going to be able to use it to do the essential work of surviving this century, is a series of linked routes that stick us all together and support our communities.

-This is what the webs need to accomplish, how to we make that happen?
+This is what the internet needs to accomplish.
+How to we make that happen?
 How do we improve not just our telecommunication platform but leverage it towards a better world for all participants?

-I don't think there is only one solution, I suspect I don't even have them all in mind, but I have one approach that has led me to launch this particular website (and [some others](/projects/)).
+I don't think there is only one solution, I couldn't possibly know them all, but I have one approach that has led me to launch this particular website (and [some others](/projects/)).

 The thing about webs is [they are failure resistent, one strand falling won't take the whole thing down](https://news.mit.edu/2012/spider-web-strength-0202).
 You can punch a hole through them, but webs are also rebuilt regularly, they can fail and come back quickly.